Defaultio/BlenderMoco/README.md

 **Known issues**

-* There is an occasional issue in which an axis position does not update from the previous frame, yielding a "flat spot" of two identical position values in the Dragonframe export.
+* For Raw Move export, there is an occasional issue in which an axis position does not update from the previous frame, yielding a "flat spot" of two identical position values in the Dragonframe export.
 If this happens, try exporting again or try restarting blender.

 **Future work**